-All material obtained from the diamond holes were used for the metallurgical test work; therefore no diamond core samples were assayed, but the logged geology was taken into account when modelling the resources.
+In the past, all material obtained from the diamond holes was used for the metallurgical test work; therefore no diamond core samples were assayed, but the logged geology was taken into account when modelling the resources.

 Macarthur contracted Orbit Drilling Pty Ltd ("Orbit Drilling") to carry out both the RC and diamond drilling.
 Orbit Drilling are an independent exploration drilling company based in Perth, Western Australia.
 Two RC drill rigs were utilised in 2010 and 2012, a Schramm T660 (Volvo 8x4 wheel rig) and a track mounted Schramm T450WS.